-The North Estonia Regional Hospital Follow-Up Care Clinic is located in Tallinn at Hiiu 44 and Hiiu 39.
-The Follow-Up Care Clinic has four departments.
+The North Estonia Regional Hospital Rehabilitation and Palliative Care Clinic is located in Tallinn at Hiiu 44 and Hiiu 39.
+The Rehabilitation and Palliative Care Clinic has four departments.

 Department I - The 1st department is located Hiiu 39.
 The department provides nursing care services, and as a result the department is also termed the nursing care department (previously the nursing care department).

 Department II - The 2nd follow-up care department is an intensive care department and is located at Hiiu 44.

 Department III - The 3rd follow-up care department provides surgical and oncological aftercare and is located at Hiiu 44.

 Department IV - The 4th follow-up care department provides neurological and internal diseases aftercare and is located at Hiiu 44.

 The clinic has 13 doctors, 63 nurses and 59 caregiver positions, with specialists providing support services.
 The clinic's workers are members of professional associations and cooperative networks, and they work with many of Estonia’s central hospitals and exchange knowledge and experience at international conferences,

 The clinic works with health care colleges and medical schools, serving as a practicum internship base for nursing students as well as for caregivers.
 The clinic has practicum supervisors who have undergone mentor training.
 The work methods at the clinic’s nursing and caregiver therapy personnel are based on evidence-based nursing, and as a result, new work techniques are developed and implemented at the best possible level.

 Follow-up care is treatment that immediately follows active care and is specifically tied to the active care that preceded it.
 The goal of follow-up care is to help restore people’s health and functional status.
 To restore health, in certain cases a longer hospitalization is required to enable and reinforce a full recovery.